eclipse-iceoryx/iceoryx/doc/website/concepts/best-practice-for-testing.md

     EXPECT_EQ(ANSWER, 42)
 }

-}
+} // namespace
 ```

-# Conclusion
+## Conclusion

 - apply the AAA pattern to structure the test and check only one state transition per test case (all side effects of that transition must be checked, though)
 - don't test previously tested behavior
 - use the ZOMBIES principle to find sensible test cases
-- meaningful names for the tests to indicate what the test is supposed to do and the expected outcome, like `...IsSuccessful`, `...Fails`, `...ResultsIn...`, `...LeadsTo...`, etc.
+- use meaningful names for the tests to indicate what the test is supposed to do and the expected outcome, like `...IsSuccessful`, `...Fails`, `...ResultsIn...`, `...LeadsTo...`, etc.
-- name the test object `sut` to make it clear what object is tested
+- name the test object `sut` to make clear which object is tested
 - don't use magic numbers
 - instantiate objects on the stack or use smart pointers for large objects and avoid manual memory management with new/delete
 - use `ASSERT_*` before doing a potential dangerous action which might crash the test application, like accessing a `nullptr` or a `cxx::optional` with a `nullopt`